Homegear/HomegearLib.NET/README.md

 HomegearLib.NET
 ===============

-HomegearLib.NET is an API written for .NET Core 2.0 to easily communicate with Homegear.
+HomegearLib.NET is an API written for .NET Standard 2.0 to easily communicate with Homegear.

 ## Requirements

+One of

-* Microsoft .NET Core Framework 2.0
+* Microsoft .NET Core Framework 2.0 or later
-* or Microsoft .NET Framework 4.6.1
+* Microsoft .NET Framework 4.6.1 or later
+* Mono 5.4 or later
+* Xamarin.iOS 10.14 or later
+* Xamarin.Mac 3.8 or later
+* Xamarin.Android 7.5 or later
+* Upcoming version of UWP

 ## Small C# usage example